 Steps for Admission to a Professional School

-Know the course and GPA requirements for the professional schools you want to enter.
-It may be broken down into your GPA in science courses, all other courses and total GPA, year-by-year.
+Know the course and GPA requirements for the professional school.
+It may be broken down into your GPA in science courses, all other courses, and total GPA, year-by-year.
 Most admissions committees want to see evidence that you can handle a respectable load of science courses.
 They are very willing to take into account improvement throughout your college career.

 There are admissions tests for the following health professions: